Entry requirements

 • Training must be related to the degree programme: Recognised vocational qualifications

 Important: All candidates with vocational qualifications must also complete a personal consultation with an academic advisor at our university of applied sciences.
+Please bring all the documents with you that are required for your application, such as certificates from the Chamber of Industry and Commerce (“IHK”/”HWK” in Germany), report cards from work or school, and any official work reference or transcript of records from school that you might have.
 You can find the correct person to contact directly right here:

 Contacts in the faculties: